csongfr/othello/Readme.md

 # Project

-This project trys implement such a game.
+This project tries to implement such a game.
 Although the board has a standard dimension 8x8, project allows to configure board length and height in the property file.
-The initial 4 disks will be placed in the middle of the board.
 However due to display limitation, it will assume that columns will not be larger than 26 (a-z).
+Game starting position is also configurable in the same file.

-Player can also choose his color in the configuration, as well as the preference to display or not the coordinates of game board.
+Player chooses his color in the configuration, as well as the preference to display or not the coordinates of game board.

 Technically, Spring Boot is chosen to ensure a good maintainability.
-Game input and output are made abstract to support further improvement, currently only contains command line implementation, but will be able to extend easily.
-Unit tests are performed with original JUnit packages, and an integration test is done with Spring Boot Test utilities.
+Game input and output are made abstract to support further improvements.
+A default command line implementation is provided in this project, User can extend _GameInput_ and _GameOutput_ interface to have his own implementations.

-The algorithm is quite basic in the first version, might have way to get a better time complexity, but will probably downgrade the code readability.
+Important methods are tested with JUnit packages, an integration test is done with the help of Spring Boot Test utilities.